biobakery/GaPLAC/README.md

 ./gaplac sample "y :~| SExp(x; l=1)" --at "x=-5:0.1:5" --plot gp_sample.png
 ```

-This will produce a large amount of output to the console, and should also produce a plot in `gp_sample.png` which resembles:
+This may take a few minutes the first time, since Julia must compile all the packages.
+It will produce a large amount of output to the console, and should also produce a plot in `gp_sample.png` which resembles:

 ![Wavy line](img/guide1.png)

+If instead you get an error mentioning missing dependencies, it means that step 4 of the Installation section was not successfully completed.
+Try following the Installation instructions again to resolve this.

 Let's look at each of the pieces of the command:

 - `"y :~| SExp(x; l=1)"`: This is the GP formula, much like a model formula in R. In this case, the output (`y`) is modeled as a GP with a Squared-Exponential covariance function (`SExp`) with a lengthscale (`l`) of `1`.
 Note also the `:` in `:~|`.
-Normally, a data likelihood (see below) can be specified between the `:` and the `~`, but here we don't specify anything, and the GP will be modeled _without_ a likelihood.
+Normally, a data likelihood (described later) can be specified between the `:` and the `~`, but here we don't specify anything, and the GP will be modeled _without_ a likelihood.
 This effectively allows us more directly observe the types of dynamics modeled by the Gaussian Process described in the formula.
 - `--at "x=-5:0.1:5"`: This tells GaPLAC what values of `x` to sample the GP at.
 - `--plot gp_sample.png`: Plot the dynamics here.